antonfirsov/docs/2016/05-week2/05-10-2016-week-in-dotnet.md

 On.NET
 ------

-This week in On .NET, [we had the pleasure to speak with Andy De George about SadConsole](https://www.youtube.com/watch?v=IvJAwKW28-w), his text-based gaming engine.
+Last week in On .NET, [we had the pleasure to speak with Andy De George about SadConsole](https://www.youtube.com/watch?v=IvJAwKW28-w), his text-based gaming engine.
 This week's guest is still TBD.

 Post of the week: Stack Overflow - How we do deployment
 -------------------------------------------------------